revoltez/CypherBox/README.md

 </p>

 - A minimalist Cryptographic CLI tool that generates and keep track of your keys like wallets
-- it can also Encrypt and decrypt messages
+- it can be used for keeping secrets, encrypting and decrypting messages
 - keys are generated from a seed phrase that the user writes
-- each keypair is an account with an associated name
+- each public key is an account with an associated name
+- each account has two folder, Decrypted and Encrypted located in .config/cypherBox/AccountName/
+- cypherbox setting are in .config/cypherBox/settings.json
+- only public keys are stored and only one provate keys is selected at any time for encryption and de decryption
+- Visual Appearance might differ depending on your terminal color settings (consider it a feature ;=) )